na-na-hi/renget/archive/sfbf5.md

 \>They are the newest branch which most comprises of security staff and no-nonsense ex-hunters that could handle their monstrous neighbors
 \>There has been a rumor going around that the entire business is just a front for the CEO of Goldhorn just to spy on the assistant manager of the First Fleet
 \>Evidence of this the mountains of secret cameras found on his office that he wasn't aware of
-\>And every time he clocks out, she coincidentally leaves with him to 'accidentally' bump into him
+\>And every time he clocks out, she coincidentally leaves with him to 'accidentally' bump into him%%

 =============================================